 - ½ cup fresh parsley

-- Cook the bacon and onions in the hot oil in the skillet (sprinkled with a little salt to draw out the onion's juices -- this prevents burning), stirring every 2-3 minutes until the onions are translucent (about 5 minutes).
-Add garlic and peppers and cook on medium-high for 5 minutes, stirring frequently.
-With a cooking spoon, scrape off any meaty bits that may have attached to the bottom of the pot.
+- Now add garlic and peppers to the onion-chicken mixture and cook on high for 5 minutes, stirring frequently.
+With a cooking spoon, scrape off any bits of meat that may have attached to the bottom of the pot.

-- Add bay leaf, paprika, cumin, oregano, rice, tomato paste and stock, and stir gently until all the rice grains are covered in the liquid and the tomato paste is evenly distributed.
-Add chicken pieces back into the pot, pressing them into the vegetable and rice mixture, but taking care that the rice remains submerged in the cooking liquid.
+- Add bay leaf, paprika, cumin, oregano, rice, tomato paste and stock, and stir gently until all the rice grains are covered in the liquid.